docker/docs/docker-for-mac/kubernetes.md

 enable Kubernetes and begin testing the deployment of your workloads on Kubernetes.

-> If you independently installed the Kubernetes CLI, `kubectl`, make sure that it
+> If you independently installed the Kubernetes CLI, `kubectl`, make sure that
-> is pointing to `docker-for-desktop` and not some other context such as minikube
+> it is pointing to `docker-for-desktop` and not some other context such as
-> or a gke cluster.
+> `minikube` or a GKE cluster.
 Run: `kubectl config use-context docker-for-desktop`.
-If you
-> installed `kubectl` with homebrew and encounter a symlink error, remove
-> `/usr/local/bin/kubectl`.
+> If you experience conflicts with an existing `kubectl` installation, remove `/usr/local/bin/kubectl`.

 ## Use Docker commands